-C. Special accommodations (Law 51): For those students who are registered with the Rehabilitation Services Administration or students who are in need of special accommodations, please let me know on the first day of class.
-Possible arrangements dealing with assistive technology or equipment you may need should be coordinated through the Disability Services Office (OAPI) of the UPR-RRP, Dean of Students Affairs.
+Special accommodations (Law 51): For those students who are registered with the Rehabilitation Services Administration (OSEI) or students who need special accommodations, please let me know on the first day of class.
+If your special accommodation need is documented (physical, psychological, learning disability, or any ailments that affects your academic performance) and would like to apply for the services, please contact the rehabilitation Services Administration of the UPR-RP, Dean of Students Affairs.

+Possible arrangements dealing with assistive technology or equipment you may need should be coordinated through the Disability Services Office (OSEI) of the UPR-RRP, Dean of Students Affairs to arrange an appointment.